Besides the current coronavirus crisis, there’s another issue looming on the horizon. Hay fever season!

 b. having barely any hay fever symptoms, but feeling completely sedated.

-Both make it hard to get on with daily life and performing well at work (I’m even struggling with this article right now)!
+Both make it hard to get on with daily life and performing well at work.
 So what else can help you?

 - Get a good sleep (if you can) — try going to bed earlier, because hay fever plays hell with your sleep.